Common Injuries with Construction Workers

-- Failure to use appropriate protective gear – Hardhats, safety glasses and other personal protective equipment should always be worn on construction sites to prevent injury.
+- Failure to use appropriate protective gear – Hardhats, safety glasses and other personal protective equipment should always be worn on a construction site to prevent injury.

 - Repetitive motion injuries – When the body is repeatedly asked to do the same things again and again, the muscles and soft tissues can become worn and damaged, limiting mobility and causing pain.

-Workers on construction sites who experience these or other accidents can sustain a variety of serious injuries, including:
+Workers who experience these or other construction accidents can sustain a variety of serious injuries, including:

 - Eye injury, including vision impairment or blindness